 MORE Good News on this Day:

-Stanton then introduced to the three hundred men and women in attendance a radical idea for inclusion in the group’s declaration, the demand for a woman’s right to vote.
-“At that time no women were allowed to vote anywhere on the planet,” according to the Writers’ Almanac, “and many of the other women objected to the idea.
+Elizabeth Cady Stanton organized the two-day meeting during which they used the language of the Declaration of Independence to stake their claim to the rights they felt women were entitled to as American citizens.
+Stanton also introduced to the 300 men and women in attendance a radical idea for inclusion in the group’s declaration, the demand for a woman’s right to vote, “suffrage”.
+At that time, no women were allowed to vote anywhere on the planet, and many of the other women objected to the idea.
 They thought it was impossible.